DineshSripathi718/DineshSripathi718/README.md

 - :telescope: I’m a programmer looking for a job.

-- :seedling: Full Stack Web Developement - Java Trainer in Teks Acadamey.
+- :seedling: Full Stack Web Developement - Java Trainer.

-- :zap: In my free time, I solve problems on GeeksforGeeks, Hackerrank and develop projects.
+- :zap: In my free time, I develop projects.

 - ❤️ Talks about the technology and mythology.